ChrisCummins/phd/docs/bin/index.rst

        5. The trained model is sampled for new kernels.

     This program automates the execution of all five stages of the pipeline.
     The pipeline can be interrupted and resumed at any time.
+Results are cached across runs.

     Copyright (C) 2016 Chris Cummins <chrisc.101@gmail.com>.
     <http://chriscummins.cc/clgen>